-Albany Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of December 4th, 2020, Albany Housing Authority has 1 waiting lists that are open now or opening soon.
+Albany Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of April 11th, 2021, Albany Housing Authority has 1 waiting lists that are open now or opening soon.

 Albany Housing Authority serves Albany.

 Open Albany Housing Authority Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Albany Housing Authority Website: http://www.albanyhousingauthority.com/.